MFC2001/WannierExcitonModel.jl/docs/src/structure.md

 We provide a group of types to help you build a crystalline structure.
 We draw inspiration from [CrystallographyCore.jl](https://github.com/MineralsCloud/CrystallographyCore.jl) to design some types.
-Most time, these type is only a intermediate type, and we use these to construct a *Model* type.
+For most cases, these are only intermediate objects, and we use them to construct a *Model* type.

 ## Lattice